Berdir/userpoints/README.txt

 userpoints_get_categories()
-  Returns an array of the possible categories including the special "Uncategorized" category (id=0).
+  Returns an array of the possible categories including the special "General" category (id=0).
 This is a keyed array that works perfectly with FAPI.
 If you're creating a settings page wherein a user would select the category to place points into, this will give you exactly what you need.